-Spinal Instability is the inability of the spinal column to maintain its normal configuration under normal usage conditions.
-The function of the spine is to provide structure, protection, and support for the body and its internal organs.
-In an unstable spine, the integrity of the spine is compromised such that it is no longer able to hold together the spinal ligaments, muscles, discs, and bones, in such a way as to provide these essential functions.
-In other words, An unstable spine means that the integrity of the spinal column has been compromised.
-It can be caused by congenital defects, injury or trauma, degenerative change, or neoplastic diseases affecting the spine (the vertebrae, intervertebral discs, or spinal ligaments).
+Spinal Instability, also sometimes called lumbar instability, is defined as the inability of the spinal column to maintain its normal configuration under normal usage conditions.
+A healthy spine provides structure, protection and support for the body and its internal organs.
+An unstable spinal cord can no longer hold together the spinal ligaments, muscles, discs and bones, in such a way as to provide these essential functions.
+In other words, an unstable spine means that the integrity of the spinal column has been compromised.

-Spinal macroinstability symptoms are often similar to sciatica – often a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the leg with certain movements.
-The pain can be most severe after prolonged sitting and standing, or on standing from a low seated position.
+Spinal macro-instability symptoms are generally similar to sciatica: often a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the leg with certain movements.
+The pain can be most severe after prolonged sitting and standing, or on standing from a low, seated position.
 Coughing, sneezing or laughing may exacerbate the pain.
 Pain may also be accompanied by weakness in the leg or foot.
 Abnormal movement can also trigger extremely painful muscle spasms.

-Cases of spinal macroinstability may present with spine pain, or weakness/numbness of arms or legs.
+Signs of spinal macro-instability may start with spine pain, or weakness and/or numbness of the arms or legs.